kamalsahu0001/sonic-mgmt/tests/snappi_tests/README.md

     0, 1, 2, 5, 6
     ```

  ⚠️ **Note:** These files control which priorities are treated as lossless vs lossy.
 Ensure they align with your QoS and traffic testing requirements.
+Also, make sure that you have enough permissions for creating those files.
+If not, it will not be able to create those files.

 ## Step 9: Configure Minigraph on DUT